Karl-XZ/GameForge/README.md

 ## Gemini 3 Integration

-GameForge uses Gemini 3 as more than a “prompt in, text out” layer.
-It’s the coordinator that keeps the pipeline coherent from idea → assets → code.
+GameForge uses Gemini 3 as more than a “prompt in, text out�?layer.
+It’s the coordinator that keeps the pipeline coherent from idea �?assets �?code.

 ### Structured generation (JSON-first)